sualeh/drools-intro/README.md

 ## How to Use

-- Install the latest versions of [Java 7] and [Drools 6]
+- Install the latest versions of [Java SE] and [Drools 6]
 - Install [Eclipse], and the [Drools 6 plugin for Eclipse]
-- Open the drools-intro project in Eclipse
+- Open the `drools-intro` project in Eclipse
 - Take a look at the Java code for the fact object
 - Take a look at the Drools files, which includes an explanation of the example
 - Read the [Drools 6 documentation]